 If you are an international student studying at Trinity, you might be considering internship and graduate work in Ireland, in your home country, or elsewhere.
 This section provides information for Non EU students on working in Ireland during and after your studies.
 Read 'Employable You' the online guide for international students.
-For information and resources to support an international job search, see our Devex resource which includes international job search advice and information.

 Eligibility to work in Ireland during studies

 - Students from the European Economic Area (EEA) may take up employment in Ireland while studying.
 If you are unsure about your status, please contact the Irish Naturalisation and Immigration Service (INIS).

 - Students from outside the EEA attending a full-time course of at least one year's duration leading to a qualification recognised by the Minister for Education and Skills are granted a Stamp 2.
 If you have a Stamp 2 you are entitled to take up employment in Ireland during your studies.

 - Stamp 2 entitles you to undertake casual part-time work for up to 20 hours per week during term time, and up to 40 hours casual full-time work per week from 15th December to 15th January and between the 1st of June and the 30th of September, once this does not interfere with your attendance at university.
 These dates are subject to change, please check the INIS and ICOS Ireland websites for the most up-to-date information.